|

 reviewed May 2008

-hour on this site trying to do a simple money
+this site trying to do a simple money transfer.
+The

-transfer, with the site fighting me every step of
+site fought me every step of the way, and in the

-I'd get an error page that said, "Your session has
+button, an error page said, "Your session has timed

 inactivity, I had been just then using the site.
 I